danielcoblentz/ASL-Recognition-with-CNN/README.md

 ```
 conda activate [conda_env_name]
 ```
-3) navigate to the directorty + train model after navigating to hte correct folder run hte following in the terminal.
+3) navigate to the directorty + train model: after navigating to hte correct folder run hte following in the terminal.
 ```
 python train_model.py -c config/config.json -f2 -m1
 ```
-f1 correpsonds to the  first RGB image dataset f2 correposnds to hte second Greyscale image dataset
+f1 correpsonds to the  first RGB image dataset f2 correposnds to the second Greyscale image dataset

 m1 correopsnds to model 1 (gesturenet)
 m2 correopsnds to model 2 (gesturenetres)

-4) once the model is trained navigate to the main program `recognize.py` run hte following in the terminal:
+4) once the model is trained navigate to the main program `recognize.py`: run hte following in the terminal:
 ```
 python recogize.py